 Background of the Fibonacci numbers

 Both the Fibonacci numbers and the roulette systems are named after Leonardo Pisano Bigollo, an Italian mathematician who lived around the turn of the 13th century.
-Later he was dubbed as Fibonacci by a 19th-century French historian Guillaume Libri.
+He was later dubbed Fibonacci by the 19th-century French historian Guillaume Libri.

-Fibonacci’s magnum opus Liber Abaci played an important role in bringing the Hindu-Arabic numeral system to Europe.
-These are the numbers we know today as they replaced the cumbersome Roman numerals.
+Fibonacci's magnum opus Liber Abaci played an important role in bringing the Hindu-Arabic numeral system we know today to Europe where they replaced the cumbersome Roman numerals.

-In Liber Abaci, Fibonacci used a sequence that was later to bear his name to illustrate a population growth of rabbits.
-However, the same sequence of numbers formed by adding the two previous ones together to make the next entry was already old news in India by at least 500 years.
-Classic Greek polymaths like Pythagoras and Euclid had also studied a related phenomenon - the golden section - well over a millennium before Fibonacci.
+In Liber Abaci, Fibonacci used the sequence that bears his name to illustrate the population growth of rabbits.
+However, forming a sequence of numbers by adding the two previous ones together to make the next entry was already old news in India for at least 500 years.
+Classic Greek polymaths like Pythagoras and Euclid had also studied a related phenomenon – the golden ratio – well over a millennium before Fibonacci.

-Golden section describes the relationship of very specific line segments.
-If we have a line a+b, where a is to b as a+b is to a, this relationship represents the golden ratio.
-When you use real values instead of letters, you get a ratio of roughly 1 : 1.61803.
-The relation of the adjacent Fibonacci numbers approaches this value the further down the sequence you advance.
+The golden ratio describes the relationship of very specific line segments, where in a line a+b, a is to b as a+b is to a.
+When you use real values instead of letters, you get a ratio of roughly 1:1.61803.
+The relation between adjacent Fibonacci numbers approaches this value the further down the sequence you advance.

-Apart from bunnies making more bunnies and mathematicians drawing lines, Fibonacci sequence and the golden ratio can be observed in nature.
+Apart from bunnies making more bunnies and mathematicians drawing lines, the Fibonacci sequence and the golden ratio can be observed in nature.
 The spirals of seashells and plant leaves are good examples.
-This aesthetically pleasing correlation is present even in our own bodies, as described by Leonardo da Vinci’s famous illustration Vitruvian Man.
+This aesthetically pleasing correlation is present even in our own bodies, as illustrated by Leonardo da Vinci's famous Vitruvian Man.

-If you’re not a renaissance art buff you can observe the Fibonacci sequence at work by looking at your own finger.
-If your fingernail is 1 unit, the fingertip 2 is units, middle section 3, last section 5 and the meta carpalis bone connecting to your wrist 8 units.
-Mind.
-Blown.
+If you're not a renaissance art buff, you can observe the Fibonacci sequence at work by looking at your own finger.
+If your fingernail is 1 unit, the fingertip is 2 units, the middle section 3 units, the last section 5 units, and the meta carpalis bone connecting to your wrist 8 units.